My Grandmother's Basic Pancake Recipe

 - Pour wet ingredients into dry ingredients and gently combine.
 Don't over-mix.

 - Like the batter for any quick bread, small lumps are okay.
-Over-mixing will make for a tough final product.
+Over-mixing will cause you to lose the egg white structure and make for a tough final product.

 - Set batter aside for 15 minutes.